arunsa22/Cyber-Security-Projects/README.md

 ### PROJECT 4 - Caesar Cipher Encryption

 #### Description:
-his project implements a simple Caesar cipher encryption algorithm in Python.
+This project implements a simple Caesar cipher encryption algorithm in Python.
 The Caesar cipher is a basic encryption technique that shifts each letter in a string by a fixed number of positions in the alphabet.

 #### Features
 - Encrypts a given plaintext using a specified shift value.